-To support a more harmonised approach regarding the application of the definition of default, the European Banking Authority (EBA) has issued the following products that guides the application of the definition of default: the Guidelines on the application of the definition of default, EBA/GL/2016/07 and the Regulatory Technical Standards (RTS) on the materiality threshold for credit obligations past due, EBA/RTS/2016/06.
+To support a more harmonised approach regarding the application of the definition of default, the European Banking Authority (EBA) has issued the following guidelines on application of the definition of default: the Guidelines on the application of the definition of default, EBA/GL/2016/07 and the Regulatory Technical Standards (RTS) on the materiality threshold for credit obligations past due, EBA/RTS/2016/06.

-The Bank has implemented the new requirements related to the definition of default in January 2022 in order to align the existing definition of default to the new requirements outlined in the Guidelines and the RTS.
-The newly definition of default is used in the measurement of expected credit losses and the assessment to determine movements between stages.
+The Bank's definition of default for accounting aligns with the regulatory purposes as outlined in the Guidelines and the RTS.

+The definition of default is used in the measurement of expected credit losses and the assessment to determine movements between stages.
 The definition of default is also used for internal credit risk management and capital adequacy purposes.
 According to the revised definition of default, exposures that are considered default are also considered Stage 3 exposures.
 This is applicable for exposures that are default due to either the 90 days past due default trigger or the unlikeliness to pay default triggers.